« The Song of God—Volume 1, chapters 1-6

 a) In previous eras, kṣatriyas possessed mystical weapons based on the manipulation of all four elements, including not only fire but also water, air, and earth.
 These weapons were not chemical or mechanical, but controlled by mantras capable of manipulating the material elements.
 By using the appropriate mantras, a kṣatriya could produce a tornado to attack his enemies, for example.
 Arjuna possessed many such mystical weapons, but none of the weapons at his disposal were able to kill the soul.

-c) The correct understanding is that the souls are eternally separated from the Lord, and being individuals they have free will and have thus the possibility of being covered by the material energy and becoming thus separated from the association of the Lord, just as sparks may fall out of a fire, although being one in quality with the fire.
+c) The correct understanding is that the souls are eternally separate from the Lord, and being individuals, we have free will.
+Because of free will, there is the possibility of us being covered by the material energy and thus becoming separated from the association of the Lord.
+One example is that sparks may fall out of a fire, although they are one in quality with the fire.

 “This individual soul is unbreakable and insoluble, and can be neither burned nor dried.
 He is everlasting, present everywhere, unchangeable, immovable and eternally the same.”

-a) The theory of monism, that the soul merges into the Supreme Brahman is very difficult to maintain when faced with the verses of the Bhagavad-gītā because so many verses reinforce that the soul is an eternal separate particle and remains eternally the same without change.
+a) The theory of monism, that the soul merges into the Supreme Brahman, is very difficult to maintain when faced with the verses of the Bhagavad-gītā because so many verses reinforce that the soul is an eternally separate particle and remains eternally the same without change.

 c) The word sarva-gata (all-pervading, living everywhere) indicates that the soul can live in any part of the creation.
 Everywhere, there are living beings with bodies adapted to the environmental conditions.